GuntherSe/clubdmx_code/README.md

 # clubdmx_code

-LIGHT OPERATION with a Web interface and various hardware.
+LIGHT OPERATION with a Web interface, suitable for various DMX hardware and ethernet protocols.
-For a demo visit <https://guntherseiser.pythonanywhere.com> .
+For a demo visit <https://guntherseiser.pythonanywhere.com>.
 You'll need to login for playing with ClubDMX.
 I have prepared two users with different rights, details follow below.

 (The Web page language is German.
 Contributers that translate to other languages are highly welcome.)